Origins of the Eighty Years' War: League of Netherlandish nobles against Granvelle (1561–1564)

 Subsequent reforms met with much opposition, mainly directed at Granvelle.
 In 1561, the ten most powerful Netherlandish noblemen formed the League against Granvelle.
 The core of the League was the triumvirate of Lamoral, Count of Egmont, Philip de Montmorency, Count of Horne, and William "the Silent", Prince of Orange, later joined by Berghes, Montigny, Megen, Mansfeld, Hoogstraten, Philippe, Count of Ligne and Hachicourt.
 All ten Ligueurs were knights in the Order of the Golden Fleece, and almost all of them were stadtholders.
-High noblemen who opposed the League, and thus more or less backed Granvelle, were inter alia Philippe III de Croÿ (Aarschot), Guillaume de Croy, Marquis de Renty, Charles de Berlaymont and Jean de Ligne, Duke of Arenberg.
+High noblemen who opposed the League, and thus more or less backed Granvelle, were inter alia Philippe III de Croÿ (Aarschot), Guillaume de Croy, Marquis de Renty, Charles de Berlaymont and Jean de Ligne.

 Petitions to King Philip by the high nobility went unanswered.
 Some of the most influential nobles, including Lamoral, Count of Egmont, Philip de Montmorency, Count of Hoorn, and William the Silent, withdrew from the Council of State until Philip recalled Granvelle.

 Granvelle's perceived aggrandizement helped focus the opposition against him, and the grandees under the leadership of Orange engineered his recall in 1564.
 Emboldened by this success Orange intensified his attempts to engineer religious toleration.
 He persuaded Margaret and the Council to ask for a moderation of the placards against heresy.
 Philip delayed his response, however, and opposition against his religious policies gained more widespread support.

 In late 1564, the nobles noted the growing power of the reformation and urged Philip to devise realistic measures to prevent violence.
 Philip answered that sterner measures were the only answer.
 Subsequently, Egmont, Horne, and Orange withdrew once more from the council, and Bergen and Meghem resigned their Stadholdership.
 Meanwhile, religious protests were increasing despite increased oppression.